mtnygard/vase/docs/fern.md

 ## Use Cases

-Fern goes in a text file.
-Depending on how you call the parser, you either get back a full Pedestal service map, already started, or you get a Vase descriptor.
+Fern data goes in a text file.
+Your application calls a loader function to get back a service map.
+It will be a full Pedestal service map, ready to start.
+Of course, your application can modify it from there.

+One extra key will be added to the service map:
+`:com.cognitect.vase/descriptor` will have the full data structure of the descriptor available.

 ### Running from vase.jar